 Art, for me, has never been a product but a social utility.
-It’s an international grid of energy that each of us share and sustain with our attention.
+It’s a borderless grid of energy that each of us share and sustain with our attention.
 This is why my shows are always for one night only.
 The connections that really matter for the work are between the people who shared the experience, and in the echoes and traces they leave on social media.

 As the Czech animator Jan Švankmajer said ‘film gives objects the time to find an audience’.
 For me film completes the transformation process that was begun by painting and drawing.
 It turns objects into actors, who can go on to find their own audiences.
 I like the idea that while the drawings, paintings and objects are unique and vulnerable, the films can be distributed and repurposed by others.